Code-Institute-Submissions/MattMurnaghan-milestone3/README.md

 The design for this project was minimal, the template given to use by the codeinstitute was pre-built and made use of the standard windows black and white terminal and CLI hosted virtually on Heroku.

 ### ***Design - Wireframes*** <a name="Wireframes"></a>
-No wireframes were required for this project as the frontend was pre-built.
+No wireframes were required for this project as the front-end was pre-built.

 ### ***Design - Logic Flowchart*** <a name="Logic flowchart"></a>
 [flow-chart PDF](assets/pdfs/milestone_3_flowchart.pdf)

 The logic flowchart for this project is shown below.
 The idea was to create a cyclical process that would allow the user to make a single request to load the data from the sheet, make a request to view the data, then loop over that request if they required more information.
-At the end of the flow, the user is prompted with a clean exit to the program
+At the end of the flow, the user is prompted with a clean exit from the program

 I designed this flowchart using [Lucidchart](https://lucid.app/users/login#/login?referredProduct=lucidchart)